Answered By: Theresa Bell Last Updated: Aug 20, 2020 Views: 76

-The APA Style manual (American Psychological Association, 2010) encourages writers to avoid assumptions and inaccuracies in descriptions of gender, sexual orientation, racial and ethnic identity, disabilities and age (pp. 71-77).
+Writers should avoid assumptions and inaccuracies in descriptions of gender, sexual orientation, racial and ethnic identity, disabilities and age (American Psychological Association, 2010, pp. 71-77).
 To ensure you are avoiding bias in your writing, avoid broad labels and only identify social groupings where relevant to ensure that your language is respectful, current, and precise.
 Where social identity is relevant:

 - Avoid gendered expressions when referring to multiple people in general or occupations (e.g., “persons” rather than “mankind”, “police officer” rather than “policeman”).